Tinformant/Leet/Low Level/OS final.md

 x: can execute it as a program/can access things in it if you know their names already

 Protection manipulations require that one owns the inode.

+### Privilege and Nested Directories
+In order to get to something, must be able to get to it by searching its directory (x), Thus you must have access to all directories in its path.

+change it, by modifying its inode.
+Thus you must have access to the object itself.